Bruce Johnson (journalist): Professional career

 While still an undergraduate student, Johnson began his career at WCPO-TV in Cincinnati, Ohio.
 In 1976, he joined WUSA 9 TV, the CBS affiliate in Washington, D.C.
 He co-anchored Channel 9's 6 p.m. weekly newscasts.
 Until 2019, he also anchored "Off Script with Bruce Johnson," a weeknight 7 p.m. broadcast.

 Johnson distinguished himself early with notable news stories, including the 1982 Washington Metro train derailment that killed three people and injured 25 others.
 He covered the 1977 Hanafi Siege where 12 gunmen seized three Washington, D.C., buildings, held 149 hostages and killed a radio journalist colleague; a city hall police officer later died of a heart attack in hospital.

 The early 1990s saw him report and anchor for the acclaimed "Capitols of the World" documentaries.
 Johnson was dispatched to Moscow, Paris, Stockholm, Budapest, Tokyo, Dakar, and Bangkok.

 Johnson's assignments in 2010 included a trip to Port-Au-Prince to cover the deadly earthquake and aftermath in Haiti.

 In March 2013, Johnson reported live from Rome on the election of Pope Francis.
 Years before, he also covered the Vatican installation of Washington Archbishop Cardinal Theodore McCarrick.
 From Washington, D.C., Johnson covered the visits of Pope Benedict XVI and Pope Francis.

 Johnson covered the rise, fall, and rise again of D.C.'s best known and controversial local politician, the late D.C.
 Mayor and City Councilmember Marion Barry, including Barry's arrest at the Vista Hotel for smoking crack cocaine, his prison sentence and return to elective political office.
 Before his death, the "Mayor for Life," Marion Barry, had instructed his family and staff that Johnson be the only journalist to speak at his public funeral, which drew thousands.
 Johnson explained to the crowd, "I'm ... thankful to Marion Barry.
 I owe him my career."

 In 1992, Johnson suffered a heart attack while covering a news story in Washington, D.C.
 He had just interviewed drug dealers working next to a youth summer jobs program hosted by D.C.
 Mayor Sharon Pratt Kelly.
 He felt a tightening in his chest and his cameraman drove him to a local firehouse.
 Firefighters transported Johnson to the hospital, where doctors discovered he had suffered a massive heart attack often referred to as a "widow maker."
 He was 42 years old.
 As part of his recovery, Bruce Johnson trained and completed the 26.2-mile Marine Corps Marathon in Washington Marine Corps Marathon.

 Johnson also authored the book Heart to Heart, featuring his story and the diverse comeback stories of 11 other male and female cardiac survivors.
 The book was also published by the People's Medical Publishing House in China.
 Johnson traveled to Beijing and Shanghai to promote the book.

 Johnson authored a second book in 2012, All Or Nothing, The Victor Page Story, which documents the life of former NBA prospect Victor Page.
+In 2018, Johnson returned to NKU as commencement speaker.
+He was awarded an honorary doctorate degree.